mdolab/DCFoil.jl/README.md

 You must be in this root directory.
 From the terminal you can type `julia --project=.`
 OR
 in the Julia REPL, type
 `] activate .`
 and all the dependencies in the `Project.toml` should be queued to compiled at runtime.
 You can double check that all the right packages are present with `status` in the Pkg REPL.
 You may need to type into the Julia REPL `Pkg.instantiate()`

 Now you are ready to run the solver with `include("main.jl")`
 Since this is JIT, it will be slow the first time because it needs to compile stuff first.
 You can alternatively run the code with
 `julia main.jl`
 NOTE: Running julia using shell script nohup DOES NOT WORK

+TODO: paper links
-For more, see the formal documentation (TODO:) and journal paper (TODO:)
+For more, see the formal documentation <> and journal paper

 ## Developers Notes